 Provide your contact information and branding.
 You can also provide useful links or references to previous projects of yours or an invitation to participate in other events you are going to organise in the near future.

 Now you know how to write a great event description and improve your next event.
-Mind the five Ws of event descriptions, use event planning tools and tips to improve your writing, do not forget to research and apply some other great ideas to increase attendance to your event, and use good description samples for ideas.
+Mind the five Ws of event descriptions, use event planning tools and tips to improve your writing, do not forget to research other successful events and apply some ideas to increase attendance to your event.
+Remember that good description goes together with strong brand images.
+Make sure your entire event website designed to provoke a desired action to become a part of your next event.
 We hope this will help you to approach this process successfully.
+Get started with GEVME for free and explore how we can assist you.
 Good luck!